Police seek motive of gunman who killed 3 at Michigan State

 In 2022, there were more than 600 mass shootings in the U.S. in which at least four people were killed or wounded, according to the Gun Violence Archive.

 Kusmer reported from Indianapolis.
-Associated Press writers Ed White and Corey Williams in Detroit contributed to this story.
+Associated Press writers Ed White and Corey Williams in Detroit contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.